- Browse the bustling V&A Waterfront

 Return to Franschhoek afterward for a relaxing rest of the day.

 Day 5: Franschhoek to Eastern Cape Safari

-After breakfast transfer to Cape Town, then fly to Port Elizabeth.
-Transfer to a private game reserve.
+After breakfast, transfer to Cape Town, then catch a quick flight to Port Elizabeth to transfer to a private game reserve.
 Tonight head out for your first evening game drive.
 Take in the sunset views while enjoying drinks and snacks like biltong—a South African favorite.

 Spend your time at the reserve enjoying daily morning and evening game drives and exploring the abundant wildlife, diverse flora, and dramatic coastlines of the Eastern Cape.

 Day 6: Eastern Cape Safari